bharatltech/mystmd/01-paper.md

 ```
 as we have since elementary school.

-Function application (i.e., juxtaposition) of function names and argument expres-
-sions) has higher precedence than other operators.
-Thus the expressionf x + yis
+Function application (i.e., juxtaposition) of function names and argument expressions) has higher precedence than other operators.
+Thus the expression f x + y is
-the same as(f x) + y.
+the same as (f x) + y.

 An alternative way to differentiate the two cases in the recursive definition is to use a
 different equation for each case.
-If the Booleanguard(e.g.,n == 0) for an equation
+If the Boolean guard (e.g., n == 0) for an equation
 evaluates to true, then that equation is used in the evaluation of the function.

 ```
 fact2 :: Int -> Int
 fact2 n
    | n == 0 = 1
    | otherwise = n * fact2 (n-1)
 ```
-Functionfact2is equivalent to thefact1.
+Function fact2 is equivalent to the fact1.
 The guards are evaluated in a top-to-
 bottom order.
-Theotherwiseguard succeeds if then == 0guard fails; thus it is
+The otherwise guard succeeds if then == 0 guard fails; thus it is
-similar to the trailingelseclause on theif-then-elseexpression used infact1.
+similar to the trailing else clause on the if-then-else expression used in fact1.

 Another equivalent way to differentiate the two cases in the recursive definition is to
-usepattern matchingas follows:
+use pattern matching as follows:

 ```
 fact3 :: Int -> Int